Skip to main content

 Yes, Microsoft Semantic Kernel is good for ai agent builders work.
 Users particularly appreciate production-ready enterprise framework with robust session management and type safety features.
 However, keep in mind steep learning curve for developers new to ai orchestration frameworks and enterprise patterns.

-Is Microsoft Semantic Kernel free?
+How much does Microsoft Semantic Kernel cost?

 Who should use Microsoft Semantic Kernel?